catsout/wallpaper-engine-kde-plugin/README.md

 	- *Wallpaper Engine* needs to be installed in this *steamlibrary*

 ### Restart KDE
-You need to restart KDE(re-login) after **reinstalling the plugin**
+You need to restart plasmashell after **reinstalling the plugin**
-Please not use `kstart5 plasmashell`, which will cause freezing
+`systemctl --user restart plasma-plasmashell.service`
-Re-login is ok
+If you are using old kde, you can't run command above, please re-login.

 ## Support Status
 ### Scene: